nathanstitt/pdfium-ruby/README.md

 The Debian package currently copies:

- * Header files from fpdfsdk/include to /usr/include/pdfium/fpdfsdk
+  * Header files from fpdfsdk/include to /usr/include/pdfium
+  * Header files from v8/include/* to /usr/include/pdfium/v8
   * All of the static libraries from out/Release/*.a  to /usr/lib/pdfium
- * The test application from out/Release/pdfium_test to /usr/bin/pdfium-test
+  * The test application from out/Release/pdfium_test to /usr/bin/pdfium_test

 To build the deb run: